The Adventures of Martin Eden

 The Adventures of Martin Eden is a 1942 black-and-white adventure film directed by Sidney Salkow and starring Glenn Ford and Claire Trevor.
 It is based on Jack London's novel Martin Eden (1909).

-Premise
+Plot

-Martin Eden (Glenn Ford) wants to be a writer but embarks as a sailor on a merchant ship.
+Martin Eden wants to be a writer but embarks as a sailor on a merchant ship.
 A storm hits the ship, which sinks.
 Martin escapes and decides to write about the experience.